Mountainous Shirvan Economic Region

 Mountainous Shirvan Economic Region (Dağlıq Şirvan iqtisadi rayonu) is one of the 14 economic regions of Azerbaijan.
 It borders the economic regions of Shaki-Zagatala, Guba-Khachmaz, Absheron-Khizi, Shirvan-Salyan, and Central Aran.
 The region consists of the districts of Agsu, Ismayilli, Gobustan, and Shamakhi.
 It has an area of 6130 km2.
 Its population was estimated to be at 324.8 thousand people in January 2021.

 Geography

 Most of the area is mountainous, and it shares borders with the Aran economic region in the south, the Shaki-Zagatala in the northwest, the Guba-Khachmaz in the northeast, and the Absheron economic regions in the east.
 Azerbaijan has a wide variety of flora and fauna.
 Within the territory of the Republic, there are around 4,100 species of vegetation.

-The climate is semi-desert and a dry slope (Gobustan) mild warm climate with dry summers (Gurjivan '* Shamakhi - Maraza plateau), moderately warm climate with dry winters (the areas with 1000 – 1200 m altitudes in the North - Eastern slopes of Great Caucasus Mountains), temperate climate with equal distribution of precipitations during the year (the Northern part of Ismaili region and North - Western part of Shamakhi) and mountain tundra climate (Babadag peak zone over 3000 m altitude).
+The climate is semidesert and a dry slope (Gobustan) mild warm climate with dry summers (Gurjivan '* Shamakhi - Maraza plateau), moderately warm climate with dry winters (the areas with 1000 – 1200 m altitudes in the North - Eastern slopes of Great Caucasus Mountains), temperate climate with equal distribution of precipitations during the year (the Northern part of Ismaili region and North - Western part of Shamakhi) and mountain tundra climate (Babadag peak zone over 3000 m altitude).